State of AI in WA Schools Forum

 Cofounder EthicAi & listed as one of the top 10 AI problem solvers in Australia

-Moderated by Elizabeth Knight (Fogarty Foundation), this discussion features Sharath Sriram (Chief Scientist WA), and Dr Jake Renzella (UNSW's Day of AI).
+Moderated by Elizabeth Knight (Fogarty Foundation), this discussion features Sharath Sriram (Chief Scientist WA), Dr Jake Renzella (UNSW's Day of AI), and Professor Karen Murcia (Curtin University, National Co-Lead and Chief Investigator – ARC Centre of Excellence for the Digital Child).
 The panel will explore how Western Australia compares to national and international education landscapes, and what Australia can learn from how other education systems and industries are responding to AI.

 Jake Renzella